Sadeemamri2/frontend/README.md

 ---

 ## ❄️ IceBox Features

-- Add **Guardian Portal** to notify parents about attendance.
-- Admin Dashboard with advanced filters and statistics.
-- SMS / Email notifications for absentees.
-- Export attendance reports to PDF/Excel.
-- Dark Mode and Theme Customization.
+- **Add Guardian Portal**: Create a dedicated portal for parents to notify them about their children's attendance and provide access to reports.
+- **Update Dashboard**: Add interactive charts and advanced statistics, such as attendance and absence rates, with advanced filters for sorting data by classes or time periods.
+- **Enhance Dashboard Features**: Include real-time alerts for admins and teachers about absent or late students, and improve attendance reports to be more customizable.
+- **Integrate with Noor System**: Automatically import student data from the Noor system using an API, ensuring the database is always up-to-date.
+- **Enhance Website Security**: Implement security protocols such as HTTPS and multi-factor authentication (2FA), and encrypt sensitive data in the database.
+- **Create a Smooth Mobile App**: Develop a mobile app using React Native or Flutter to ensure compatibility across all platforms, providing a user-friendly interface suitable for all companies and educational institutions.

 ---